JimiC/node-directory-structure-integrity/docs/api.md

 >## persist

-`Description`: Persists the integrity object on disk
+`Description`: Persists the integrity object on disk.

 `Info`: `persist` is a function designed to persist the created integrity object on disk.
 Usually, you will use `persist` whenever you create an `integrity` object.
 If the `dirPath` parameter is omitted, the `integrity` object will be persisted at the root directory, from where the function gets called.
 The `dirPath` can be an absolute or relative path.